hackclub/hackclub/workshops/micro_bit_flappy_bird/README.md

 ![random obstacles](https://cloud-70aevdanf.vercel.app/2random_obstacles.gif)

 Before continuing, make sure that obstacles are generated randomly and that the bird is moving up and down.
+If it doesn't work as expected, try to cross check your code.

-## Step-4
+## Step 4: Make obstacles move

 Let's make the obstacles move towards the bird.
 We have to make them move forever.
-The code inside `basic.forever()` keep running in the background.
+The code inside `basic.forever()` keeps running in the background forever.

-Inside `forever()` access each obstacle using a `for` loop (iterate over the obstacles array) and decrease the obstacle `X` coordinate by `1`.
+Inside `forever()` access each obstacle using a `for` loop (iterate over the obstacles array) and decrease the obstacle `X` coordinate by `1` so that we can see them moving towards left.

 ```js
 let obstacles: game.LedSprite[] = []